aliberal/enthusiastic-petunia-43d2d/index.md

 sections:
   - section_id: main
     type: section_hero
-    image: images/purple-sycamore.PNG
+    image: images/feature0.png
     image_alt: App preview
     title: Mouse Helper
-    content: "*Mouse Helper*\_is a free software that runs on Windows (7 and above), and that will help you improve your mouse operation.\n\n"
+    content: "*Mouse Helper*\_is a free software suite that runs on Windows (7 and above), and that will help you improve your mouse operation.\n\n"
     actions:
       - label: Learn More
         url: /features